lucapowelljournalism/coronavirusriskcalculator/README.md

     \- Working!
 Will need to verify the data with sources though.
   \#Comparison to other diseases
     \- TK
+  \#Location data
+    \- Needs to be very-well organized! its a mess rn

 3)  Outputs to the reader:
     \#Engaging analysis of the data